kidozh/digital_twin_by_GAN/README.md

 Please feel free to contact with me in mail and issue way about academic consult.
 Also fork is welcomed.
 Other things involved with cooperation with certain region may be restricted under NPU's related regulation.

+Here is a demonstration of restricted area or person.

 # LICENSE

 MIT LICENSE